 I have lived in Scotland since University, and am still fascinated by the harsh beauty of the Scottish landscape.
 In these pictures I am trying to capture visually the ever-changing weather, the feeling of space, the dramatic geology and the sense of the untamed.

 Sea and Shore

 The shoreline is fascinating in its ambiguity - neither sea nor land, at the mercy of the ever-changing tides.
 These pictures explore the feeling of being on the edge, balanced between two opposing elements.

 Our relationship with trees has always been close but is now, at times, ambivalent.
 Left to grow trees easily outlast us and while we venerate certain age old trees others we cut down and damage with impunity.
 Their roots delve deep into the ground and their branches reach high above us.
 Trees provide us with fuel, shelter and food but also can hide danger.
 They are both wondered at and treated as industrial fodder.
 I made the charcoal drawings here using charcoal gleaned from a bonfire rather than the usual graded artist's quality sticks.

 Suns and Moons

 The sun and moon are highly symbolic in all societies, past and present, and in the first three pictures here I explore the relationship of the sun and moon with the earth and the sea.
-These contrast with the final six pictures, in which I depict the moon or sun in abstract isolation as a pure, simple disc, composed entirely of light or colour.
+These contrast with the final seven pictures, in which I depict the moon or sun in abstract isolation as a pure, simple disc, composed entirely of light or colour.